markjprice/apps-services-net8/docs/ch02-sql-edge.md

 1. In Visual Studio Code, navigate to the **SQL** extension.
 2. In the **SQL** extension, click **Add Connection...**.
-3. Enter the server name:
+3. Enter the server name `tcp:127.0.0.1,1433`, as shown in *Figure 2A.4*:

 ![Specifying the server name](assets/B19587_02A_04.png) *Figure 2A.4: Specifying the server name*

-4. Leave the database name blank by pressing *Enter*.
+4. Leave the database name blank by pressing *Enter*, as shown in *Figure 2A.5*:

 ![Specifying the database name (leave blank)](assets/B19587_02A_05.png) *Figure 2A.5: Specifying the database name (leave blank)*

-5. Select **SQL Login** so that we can specify a username and password.
+5. Select **SQL Login** so that we can enter a user ID and password, as shown in *Figure 2A.6*:

 ![Choosing SQL Login to authenticate](assets/B19587_02A_06.png) *Figure 2A.6: Choosing SQL Login to authenticate*

-6. Enter the user ID: `sa``.
+6. Enter the user ID `sa`, as shown in *Figure 2A.7*:

 ![Entering the user ID of sa](assets/B19587_02A_07.png) *Figure 2A.7: Entering the user ID of sa*

-7. Enter the password: `s3cret-Ninja`:
+7. Enter the password `s3cret-Ninja`, as shown in *Figure 2A.8*:

 ![Entering the password](assets/B19587_02A_08.png)
 *Figure 2A.8: Entering the password*

-8. Select **Yes** to save the password for the future.
+8. Select **Yes** to save the password for the future, as shown in *Figure 2A.9*:

 ![Saving the password for future use](assets/B19587_02A_09.png) *Figure 2A.9: Saving the password for future use*

-9. Enter a connection profile name: `Azure SQL Edge in Docker`.
+9. Enter a connection profile name `Azure SQL Edge in Docker`, as shown in *Figure 2A.10*:

 ![Naming the connection](assets/B19587_02A_10.png)
 *Figure 2A.10: Naming the connection*

-10. Click **Enable Trust Server Certificate**.
+10. Click **Enable Trust Server Certificate**, as shown in *Figure 2A.11*:

 ![Trusting the local developer certificate](assets/B19587_02A_11.png) *Figure 2A.11: Trusting the local developer certificate*

-11. Note the success notification message.
+11. Note the success notification message, as shown in *Figure 2A.12*:

 ![Success notification](assets/B19587_02A_12.png)
 *Figure 2A.12: Success notification*